MapCompass/MapCompass/README.md

 ==============================
- Map-your-friend Open Web App
+ MapCompass Open Web App
 ==============================

-Map-your-friend is a open web app that displays user's current location and also location of the users who are using this app.
+MapCompass is a open web app that displays user's current location and also location of the users who are using this app.

 It is used to locate friends, track them, guide them and almost every thing to spot them.